Sibghatullah-Laghari/mediconnect/SETUP.md

 # 💻 Manual Development Setup

-If you prefer not to use Docker, you can run each service independently.
+If you prefer to avoid Docker, each service can be started independently.

 ## Database

 * Create a PostgreSQL database named **mediconnect**.
-* Update the database configuration in `backend/src/main/resources/application-dev.properties` or provide the required environment variables.
+* Update the database settings in `backend/src/main/resources/application-dev.properties` or provide the required environment variables.

 ## Backend